julijan/structured/README.md

 It works with Node.js and Deno runtimes.
 Other runtimes are not tested.

-> [!NOTE]
-> While Structured framework is in development for a couple of years and is production tested, the npm package is introduced recently and there were still issues that came up with it in the past few versions.
-Since version 0.8.3 all should be functional.
-Please update to latest version and check for updates regularly until the npm package is as stable as the framework itself.
-Feel free to open issues on the github page if you have any issues with the npm package or the framework. _Structured followed versioning x.y.z where z was a single digit 0-9, but since there were a couple of versions that introduced no changes to the framework and were just npm package tweaks, I decided to make an exception to the rule and allow myself to use 2 digits for such updates._

 - [Why Structured](#why-structured)
 - [Audience](#audience)
 - [Getting started](#getting-started)